 Greenfield State Park is located in the beautiful and rustic Monadnock Region of New Hampshire.
 Mount Monadnock, featured by some of New England’s most famous writers like Ralph Waldo Emerson and Henry David Thoreau, is just 20 miles away from Greenfield State Park.
 The mountain, standing at 3,165 feet above sea level, is surrounded by thousands of acres of protected highlands and is one of the area’s favorite hiking destinations.

-Located in the southwest corner of New Hampshire, the 400-acre Greenfield State Park is a recreational hotspot all year long.
-The park’s main facilities operate on a seasonal schedule, but the park’s gates open during any season so visitors can participate in a variety of off-season activities like snowmobiling and snowshoeing.
+Located in the southwest corner of New Hampshire, the 400-acre Greenfield State Park is a recreational hotspot all year.
+The park’s main facilities operate on a seasonal schedule, but the park’s gates open during every season so that visitors can participate in a variety of off-season activities like snowmobiling and snowshoeing.
+If you want to do some skiing, you can head down to Miller State Park, which is just 11 miles to the south.
+This park is the home of the 2,290-foot Pack Monadnock Mountain.
+You can also visit the master of all of the mountains in the area at Monadnock State Park, which is 20 miles to the southwest.

 RV Rentals in Greenfield State Park